 A typical month’s grocery expenses for our household is $235 for 2 people and a toddler plus a $25 stockpile budget.

-Although this may seem like a tight budget, remember it depends on many factors, all of which should pertain to your situation.
+Although this may seem like a tight budget, remember it depends on many factors that should pertain to your situation.

-Even then, this year’s budget may not work for us with price increases across the board, so we will have to review our situation before it gets out of hand.
+Even then, this year’s budget may not work for us with price increases across the board, so we must review our situation before it gets out of hand.

-Often, we learn from mistakes because that’s the only way we understand where go wrong.
+Often, we learn from mistakes because that’s the only way we understand where we go wrong.

-Before you can start any grocery budget, I will share with you a few things you should do to be a successful shopper.
+Before you can start any grocery budget, I will share a few things you should do to be a successful shopper.